ProjectEvergreen/wcc/docs/pages/examples.md

 ## Serverless and Edge Functions

 In the talk [_"Web Components at the Edge"_](https://sched.co/11loQ) for OpenJS World 2022, **WCC** was leveraged for all the AWS Lambda serverless function and Netlify Edge function demos.
-It also shows some clever ways to use **WCC** in more constrained runtime environments, like an edge runtime.
-See all the [code, slides and demos in GitHub](https://github.com/thescientist13/web-components-at-the-edge).
+It also shows some clever ways to use **WCC** in more constrained runtime environments, like an edge runtime where something like `fs` might not be available.
+See all the [code, slides and demos in GitHub](https://github.com/thescientist13/web-components-at-the-edge).  🚀

 ```js
 import '../../node_modules/wc-compiler/src/dom-shim.js';